raresdiaconu/top-etch-a-sketch/README.md

 I also set up a range slider to adjust the canvas resolution.

+I deliberately chose to change the mechanics of the Etch A Sketch to more of a drawing board.
+In the traditional Etch A Sketch fashion, each pixel would have had to change color on mouse hover.
+In my version the user has to click and drag to change the color of the pixels.
+I thought that this way the game would be more enjoyable and would give the user more possibilities.
+That being said, I am aware of the fact that the beauty of the Etch A Sketch also lays in its limitations.

 My biggest challenge was letting the EventListener which listened for mousedown + mouseover know which of the color modes (listed above) was on.
 After some experimenting I managed to set it up!

 🔶